-After Successful completion of this course, the students will be able to:
+After Successful completion of this course, the students will be able to : CO1: Exsuccessfully completing this course, the students will be able to :

-CO1: Relate microcontroller architecture to embedded development.
+CO1: Explain the relationship between microcontroller architecture and embedded system development (K4).

 CO2: Develop algorithms for embedded system design.